mckennapsean/dissertation/content/01-intro.md

 A core contribution of this dissertation is the design activity framework; we present an overview in [@sec:framework].
 This framework addresses a missing connection between different kinds of visualization design models, providing for a more complete description of a design project in visualization.
-This framework presents steps of a visualization design process through four design activities:
+The framework presents steps of a visualization design process through four design activities:
 _understand_, _ideate_, _make_, and _deploy_.
 Each activity contains a
 motivation or goal, a list of methods, and target visualization artifacts.
 These